-My aunt Gloria loved to tell the story about my baptism.
+My Aunt Gloria loved to tell the story about my baptism.
 The christening was on a hot June day in 1952.
 Her husband was my godfather.
 He wore Marine officer whites and a smile.
 Uncle Jack was glad to be back from Korea.
+He was lucky to have survived the Chosin Reservoir.
 The priest recited the rites and my aunt said as soon as he mentioned Satan that I started bawling like I was possessed by the Devil.

 "You didn't stop crying until you were out of the church."